wallarm/product-documentation/docs/latest/about-wallarm-waf/subscription-plans.md

 ## Trial period

-When a new user is registered in the Wallarm Console, a new client account with an active trial period is automatically created in the Wallarm system.
+When a new user is registered in Wallarm Console, a new client account with an active trial period is automatically created in the Wallarm system.

 * The trial period is free.
 * The trial period lasts 14 days.